 START Program (Short Term Adolescent Residential Treatment)

-The START Program is an all-female, sixteen-bed residential drug rehabilitation program located in Fayette County, serving clients ages thirteen to eighteen.
+The START Program is an all-female, sixteen-bed residential drug rehabilitation program located in Fayette County, serving clients ages 13 through 18.
 The program is operated under the auspices of the Northwest Alabama Mental Health Center and certified through the Alabama Department of Mental Health as an ASAM Level III.5 crisis residential adolescent treatment program.

 Consumers live in a supervised treatment home setting where responsibility for self is emphasized in a structured environment.
 Each consumer participates in all aspects of the program, and is empowered to complete all aspects of the program including participation in group and individual therapy, written clinical assignments, activity therapy, basic living skills, and negotiation of a continuing care plan to facilitate ongoing outpatient services upon returning home.
 START provides a mix of clinical services including individual, group, and family therapy, drug education, didactic groups, basic living skills, case management, written assignments, and recreation.
 Ongoing academic education is provided by an on-site teacher that meets all requirements for the educational contract with the Alabama Department of Education.
 All consumers are referred for aftercare services upon completion of residential care.
 The length of stay is approximately 60 days—dependent of progress of the negotiated individualized treatment plan.
 Download a Brochure